← All notes

 We agreed to this gradually.
 A parent asked you to turn it on when you got your license.
 A partner installed it so you wouldn't have to text "where are you?" every time someone was running late.
 A friend group added everyone "for safety."
 It made sense at the time.
 And it is convenient.

-The checker isn't a villain.
+The checker isn't doing anything wrong.
 They're anxious, the app is right there, and a quick check feels harmless.
-But checking doesn't actually resolve anything.
+But it doesn't really resolve anything.
 It just becomes a habit.
 You can be in a relationship with someone you trust completely and still open Find My fifteen times a day.
-The app makes that possible.
-Then it makes it normal.
+The app makes that easy, and then it makes it normal.

-The person being tracked doesn't have to be doing anything wrong to feel it.
-It isn't dramatic.
-It's just a small, constant check you find yourself running.
+The person being checked doesn't have to be doing anything wrong to feel it.
+It's not dramatic.
+Just a small background question you find yourself running.
 Did what I told my mom match where the dot is?
 Do I want my sister knowing I'm at therapy?
 Do I want my partner seeing I took a detour on the way home?
 Nothing about your day actually changes.
 There's just one more thing on your mind that wasn't there before.

-And here's the trap.
+And here's the bind.
 You think about turning it off.
 But then what?
 Now it looks like you have something to hide.
 The person checking notices you're gone and wonders why.
-Turning it off makes things worse, not better.
+Turning it off makes things worse.

-This isn't about specific people doing the checking.
+This isn't really about any particular person doing the checking.
 It's about the design.
-The asymmetry, where one person can see and the other can't see who's looking, is baked into Life360, Find My, Snap Maps, and every other tracker built on the same model.
+The asymmetry, where one person can see and the other can't see who's looking, is baked into Life360, Find My, Snap Maps, and most other trackers.
+It's a reasonable thing to wonder if that's really the default we'd pick on purpose.

 The case for keeping it on